assistER

 Patient Portal Apps

-Patient portals have become almost universal in health care systems in recent years.
+Patient portals are widely used by the US health care system.
 MyChart and Healow are the two most prominent examples.

 • Capture patients’ medical history